soccermatics/TheTenEquations/course/source/lesson1/Introduction.rst

 followed a similar approach to football, allowing them to buy their childhood clubs Brentford and Brighton, respectively; and I meet Oxford statistician Sir David Cox who discovered the maths behind their approaches.

-Now we will look in more detail at the maths behind the equation that Marius, Jan and I used to make money on the 2018 Wrold Cup: The Betting Equation.
+Now we will look in more detail at the equation that Marius, Jan and I used to make money on the 2018 Wrold Cup: The Betting Equation.